tatianamargulies/Margulies-portfolio/final_project_2_TatianaMargulies.md

 I am doing a project for a course at university called "Telling Stories With Data".
 I am doing a final project and I chose to talk about Life expectancy in poor countries.
 This is a draft of what the final project is going to look like.
 I appreciate if you can help me reading the presentation and answering the following questions to improve the final version.
 I would like to evaluate these aspects in order to prepare a more persuasive presentation and reach my target audience.

--Do you understand the message of the story?
+- Do you understand the message of the story?
 Do you know who the target audience is?
--Did you know about the relationship between social factors and life expectancy?
+- Did you know about the relationship between social factors and life expectancy?
--Do the visualizations support the idea?
+- Do the visualizations support the idea?
 Did you find anything confusing?
--Do the colors/design/layout/size/labels/etc are appropriate?
+- Do the colors/design/layout/size/labels/etc are appropriate?
 Are the visualization eye-catching?
--How did you feel after reading?
+- How did you feel after reading?
--Were you inspired to think that you can make a change possible?
+- Were you inspired to think that you can make a change possible?
--What worked well and bad?
+- What worked well and bad?
 Is there anything that you would change?

 Thank you so much for your time and answers.